 sudo clamscan -i -f /tmp/scan

-Remove infected files:
+Remove infected files with ClamAV

 sudo clamscan -r --remove /home/USER

-Note that this deletes the file from your system.
+This deletes the file from your system.
 If it’s a false positive, you won’t be able to retrieve the file.

-Move infected files into the quarantine directory:
+Move infected files into quarantine with ClamAV

 sudo clamscan -r -i --move=/home/USER/infected /home/